A note on the maximum ratio between chromatic number and clique number: Introduction

-The first explicit upper bound for Ramsey numbers was obtained by Erd\H{o}s and Szekeres~\cite{E-Sz} in 1935, who showed that $R(s,t) \le \binom{s+t-2}{s-1}$.
 Note that in the \emph{diagonal} case, this shows that $R(k,k)\le 4^{k+o(k)}$.
 On the other hand, Erd\H{o}s~\cite{Ramsey.lower} established the lower bound $R(k,k)\ge 2^{k/2+o(k)}$ in 1947 in one of the first uses of the probabilistic method.
 Subsequent improvements on the lower bound have only refined it by a constant multiplicative factor (see, e.g., Spencer’s bound obtained via the Lov\'asz Local Lemma~\cite{Spencer.LLL}).
 Since then, one of the major problems in modern combinatorics has been to determine the correct asymptotic behavior of the diagonal Ramsey number $R(k,k)$.
 More specifically, one could ask whether the limit

-exists and, if so, what is its value.
-This question appears as Problem 1 in~\cite{chung}, as Problem 77 in~\url{https://www.erdosproblems.com/77}, and on the webpage~\url{https://mathweb.ucsd.edu/~erdosproblems/}.
+exists and, if so, what is its value\footnote{This question appears as Problem 1 in~\cite{chung}, as Problem 77 in~\url{https://www.erdosproblems.com/77}, and on the webpage~\url{https://mathweb.ucsd.edu/~erdosproblems/}.}.

 In 1967, Erd\H{o}s~\cite{erdos} asked a seemingly unrelated question.
 Define $f(n)$ to be the maximum, over all graphs $G$ on $n$ vertices, of the ratio $\frac{\chi(G)}{\omega(G)}$, where $\chi(G)$ denotes the chromatic number of $G$ and $\omega(G)$ the clique number of $G$.
 Formally, we have